Cassino WWII Tours

 Cassino WWII Tours: the first Battle of Cassino

-The Allies reached the German Gustav Line in Italy in mid-Jan 1943.
-British X Corps attacked first on 17 Jan 1944, crossing the Garigliano River near the coast on a 20-mile-wide front.
-Two days later, British 46th Infantry Division attacked near the junction of the Garigliano River and the Liri River but what was considered to be the main assault, conducted by US 36th Division, began shortly after sundown on 20 Jan 1944.
-Troops of US 141st Regiment and 143rd Regiment tryed twice to cross the Rapido River, but timely German counterattacks by German 15th Panzergrenadier Division caused heavy casualties.
+The Allies reached the German Gustav Line in Italy in mid-January 1944.
+The British X Corps attacked first on January 17, 1944, crossing the Garigliano River near the coast on a 20-mile-wide front.
+Two days later, the British 46th Infantry Division attacked near the junction of the Garigliano and Liri Rivers, but what was considered to be the main assault, conducted by the US 36th Division, began shortly after sundown on January 20, 1944.
+Troops of the US 141st Regiment and 143rd Regiment tried twice to cross the Rapido River, but timely German counterattacks by the German 15th Panzergrenadier Division caused heavy casualties.

 Cassino WWII Tours: the attempt to cross the Rapido River